-- whether medical treatment or assessment is required - siblings and other members of the child's family - implications for other students - the likely attitude of parents/guardians - immediate welfare of child e.g., how does he/she get home, fear of going home, etc. - 17.10.
-The DSL will complete an assessment using the Common Assessment Framework or other assessment guidance provided by the LSCB or local safeguarding partners, which will guide the decision of whether or not to refer the child to the LSCB or local safeguarding partners for further action.
+- whether medical treatment or assessment is required - siblings and other members of the child's family - implications for other pupils - the likely attitude of parents/guardians - immediate welfare of child e.g., how does he/she get home, fear of going home, etc. - 17.10 The DSL will complete an assessment using the Common Assessment Framework or other assessment guidance provided by the local authority children's social care or local safeguarding partners, which will guide the decision of whether or not to refer the child to the local authority children's social care or local safeguarding partners for further action.
 In situations where a child has suffered or is likely to suffer significant harm, the DSL will seek advice from the local Multi-Agency Safeguarding Hub immediately and refer to children's social care, informing the police as required.
 If a child has not suffered or is not likely to suffer significant harm but a concern has still been raised, the DSL will seek advice from the local Multi-Agency Safeguarding Hub and refer for an Early Help assessment or to children's social care as appropriate.
-In all cases, children will also be provided with pastoral support in school which will involve Team around the Child approaches as necessary.

-- 17.11.
-Notes about decisions to refer or not to refer, and reasons for this decision will be made.
+In all cases, children will also be provided with pastoral support in school which will involve Team around the Child approaches as necessary. - 17.11 Notes about decisions to refer or not to refer, and reasons for this decision will be made.
 These notes and minutes from any meetings regarding the child will be kept confidentially on MyConcern, with access available only to the DSL and other members of the Safeguarding Team as appropriate.
-In some cases further interventions may be necessary and these can lead to inter-agency assessment using local processes which will be overseen by the DSL. - 17.12.
-It is best practice to work with parents and seek their consent before referring a child to external agencies.
+In some cases further interventions may be necessary and these can lead to inter-agency assessment using local processes which will be overseen by the DSL. - 17.12 It is best practice to work with parents and seek their consent before referring a child to external agencies.
 However, there may be cases where seeking consent would cause unnecessary delay or place a child at further risk of harm.
-In such cases, the DSL may refer the child without parental consent. - 17.13.
-If you have reported a concern to the DSL, you can and should request follow-up information to find out what actions are being taken to safeguard the child.
-You should also be aware that you may be asked to support social workers to take decisions about individual children, in line with guidance from Working Together. - 17.14.
-The DSL will produce a termly safeguarding report for governors.
+In such cases, the DSL may refer the child without parental consent. - 17.13 If you have reported a concern to the DSL, you can and should request follow-up information to find out what actions are being taken to safeguard the child.
+You should also be aware that you may be asked to support social workers to take decisions about individual children, in line with guidance from Working Together. - 17.14 The DSL will produce a termly safeguarding report for governors.
 This report will summarise all reports of safeguarding and child protection concerns and the actions taken in each case.
-The reports will not include the names of any pupils or staff, unless there is an exceptional reason to do so. - 17.15.
-If you have reported your concern directly to a Local Safeguarding Children Board or the LADO, you should also expect a response within 2 days.
-If you are unsatisfied with the response provided, or if no response has been provided, you should contact the DSL, LSCB or LADO as appropriate to request action.
-The College and the LSCB each have escalation procedures if you are unsatisfied with the outcome of your concern.
-You should send your concern to the Headmaster or the LSCB if, after registering your dissatisfaction with the initial result with the DSL, you still feel that more should be done.
-LSCB escalation procedures vary by locality, and can be found on the LSCB websites.
+The reports will not include the names of any pupils or staff, unless there is an exceptional reason to do so.

+17.15 If you have reported your concern directly to a Local Safeguarding Children Board or the LADO, you should also expect a response within 2 days.
+If you are unsatisfied with the response provided, or if no response has been provided, you should contact the DSL, local authority children's social care or LADO as appropriate to request action.
+The College and the local authority children's social care each have escalation procedures if you are unsatisfied with the outcome of your concern.
+You should send your concern to the Headmaster or the local authority children's social care if, after registering your dissatisfaction with the initial result with the DSL, you still feel that more should be done. local authority children's social care escalation procedures vary by locality, and can be found on the local authority children's social care websites.